chaos-polymtl/lethe/doc/source/examples/multiphysics/warming-up-a-viscous-fluid/warming-up-a-viscous-fluid.rst

 ==========================
-Warming Up a Viscous Fluid
+Warming up a viscous fluid
 ==========================

 This example introduces how to solve another physics along with the CFD solver.